rvaly/dpegenerator/readme.md

 # DPE Generator

 DPE Generator is a library that allows you to quickly generate an image of the new DPE and GES.
+If you generate DPEG picture for Guadaloupe (GP), you must add GP value in construct.

 ### list of available functions (and their type)